 Oven Fried Shrimp Po’ Boy

-Summer weather always calls for sandwiches in my world.
+Warm weather always calls for sandwiches in my world.
 Often they’re cold cuts packed in a picnic basket with a salad or two, some pickles and chips, and maybe a few cold slices of watermelon for dessert.

 Sometimes they’re the leftovers of a rotisserie chicken dinner grabbed from the deli case on my way out of the grocery store.
-But sometimes…sometimes…they’re a grand Southern treat.
+But sometimes…sometimes…they’re a grand southern treat.

 A Po’ Boy – filled with delicately fried seafood, a piquant remoulade sauce, crispy lettuce, and tart tomatoes, the sandwich for which New Orleans is known – is my favorite version of this famous sandwich.
 There are many more versions including roast beef and fried chicken.
 Some even include french fries!
 Yeah, count me in on that one, too.